ksoichiro/gradle-web-resource-plugin/README.md

         // Giving --force-latest option also work for resolving conflict
         //options = ["--force-latest"]

-        // You can make bower install parallel (like using bower CLI),
+        // You can make bower installation serial, but be careful.
-        // but it always needs network connection (offline install is disabled).
+        // (See "Parallel installation for bower" section for details.)
-        //parallelize true
+        //parallelize false
     }
 }
 ```